Illustration of a worried bull beside the words Say Sorry in Spanish.

 • Siento que Ana no pueda venir – “I’m sorry that Ana can’t come.”

-• When siento is followed by the subjunctive, the tense can’t be first-person singular: Siento que (yo) me vaya is not the correct way to say “I’m sorry to leave.”
+• When the subject of siento and the action that follows are the same, Spanish normally uses an infinitive: Siento que (yo) me vaya is not the natural way to say “I’m sorry to leave.”

 Examples of siento followed by an infinitive:

-• Siento escuchar eso – “I’m sorry to hear that.”
+• Siento oír eso – “I’m sorry to hear that.”

 • Siento no poder abrazarte – “I’m sorry I can’t hug you.”